BonnierNews/wichita/README.md

 Wichita takes one required argument:
 - `sourcePath`: required script path, relative from calling file
 - `options`: optional vm context options, passed to `vm.createContext`
+  - `moduleRoute`: route that will be used when importing modules (optional)

 and returns an api: